What Is Huobi?

 The top coins traded on Huobi (wrapped HT trading pairs) are BTC, BCH, EOS, XRP, and ETH.

 HT is an ERC-20 token on the Ethereum blockchain, so it can be stored in any wallet that supports ERC-20 tokens, including the Ledger Nano S and MyEtherWallet.
+The official Huobi Wallet supports a variety of cryptocurrencies and all ERC-20 and Tron dApps and tokens.

 Storing and Exchanging Cryptocurrencies